alexqguo/drinking-board-game-v2/README.md

 * Better handling of creating/joining game
 * Remove multi dice rolls in one click.
 Not used and lots of overhead
 * Alert state is a bit messy
-* Extensions need i18n support
+* Extensions/non components need i18n support

 Parity:
 * Finish rule implementations